 “There is something about the outside of a horse that is good for the inside of a man (or person).”
 Winston Churchill.

-Each girl at Uinta Academy gets her own horse.
-By assuming ownership of a horse, she also assumes the responsibility for providing for its well being.
-Every day she must feed, water and groom her horse.
+Each individual at Uinta Academy gets their own horse.
+By assuming ownership of a horse, they also assume the responsibility for providing for its well-being.
+Every day they must feed, water, and groom their horse.
 However, caring for the horse isn't the only component in developing a relationship with it.
-By working with her horse, she puts in the time and effort necessary to make sure the horse feels safe and trusting.
+By working with their horse, they put in the time and effort necessary to make sure the horse feels safe and trusting.
 As prey animals, horses view all situations with suspicion and fear.
 They communicate primarily through body language, while humans communicate primarily through speech.

 Equine Assisted Psychotherapy